katieleebrown/jAnki/README.md

 **Dependencies used:** bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

 In this app we have add the options to show all cards in your deck or shuffle through a random card at a time.
-There is a timer that provides a bit of pressure to your card reviewing.
 There is also the option to add cards as needed.

 ## Optimizations

 - Currently we are working on correcting the code so it does not break when you remove all cards from a the deck.
-- The timer will have more functionality added, a button to start and stop, and the ability to change times.
+- There will be a timer that provides a bit of pressure to your card reviewing.The timer will have a button to start and stop, and the ability to change times.
 - We'd like to add the option of adding several decks instead of one main deck.

 ## Lessons Learned: